MiguelMonteiro/permutohedral_lattice/README.md

 I have not been able to figure out how to choose between them in python, and if both are ON the CPU one is always chosen as default.
 As a result, in the file `LatticeFilterKernel.cpp` the registering of the CPU kernel is commented.
  You can un-comment it to use it.
+3. The CPU and GPU versions don't produce exactly the same result (0.2% different).
+Has to do with implementation.
+4. The gradients of the TensorFlow Op don't match numerically calculated gradients for some values of the various theta parameters.
+I suspect it has something to do with numerical issues when dividing by numbers close to zero.